 GROSS, FRANK, PAPERS, 1941-1949, 0.4 foot.

-JUSTICE AND PEACE CENTER (MILWAUKEE) RECORDS, 1970-1982, 4.0 feet (unprocessed).
+JUSTICE AND PEACE CENTER (MILWAUKEE) RECORDS, 1971-1983, 1.7 feet.

 administrative records, minutes of staff and board meetings, newsletters and other publications, and files on specific issues or programs, such as corporate responsibility,

 Papers of an author and journalist who reported on the Catholic Church in Latin America for The Nation, the National Catholic Reporter, and

-LIGUTTI, MONSIGNOR LUIGI G., PAPERS, 1909-1985, 10.4 feet.
+LIGUTTI, MSGR.
+LUIGI G., PAPERS, 1909-1985, 10.4 feet.

 Papers of a longtime executive director of the National Catholic Rural Life Conference and representative of the Vatican to the Food and Agriculture organization of the

 United Nations, documenting his efforts to promote rural development and food supply throughout the world.
 Included are general correspondence and subject files, manuscripts,

 photographs, diaries, and tape-recorded recollections.
 Of note are files on the Granger Homesteads, a rural housing development initiated by Ligutti in 1933, and his

 investigation of the management of church property in Malta (1969-1971).

 MADONNA CENTER (CHICAGO) RECORDS, 1865-1979, 4.6 feet.

 Correspondence, reports, case files, and related records of a Catholic settlement house in an Italian neighborhood on the near southwest side of Chicago.
 Also included are

-papers of Mary Agnes Amberg, the head resident, and records of the Christ Child Society of Chicago, with which Madonna Center was closely associated.
+personal papers of Mary Agnes Amberg, the head resident, and records of the Christ Child Society of Chicago, with which Madonna Center was closely associated.